babylonlabs-io/btc-staking-ts/README.md

 ### Staking Transaction

-This step signs the previously created (but unsigned) staking transaction, making it ready for submission to the Bitcoin network.
+This step signs the previously created (but unsigned) Bitcoain staking transaction, making it ready for submission to the Bitcoin network.
 The hash of the signed staking transaction must match the staking transaction hash contained within the pre-staking registration Babylon transaction.

 The unsigned staking transaction can be retrieved from either the Babylon chain or the backend API.

-If you prefer to create a new Bitcoin staking transaction without first interacting with the Babylon chain, please refer to the [advanced usage documentation](docs/advanced-btc-tx.md).

 ```ts
 import {